logo

 Understanding the Psychology of Viral Content

-The virality of this story can be attributed to a psychological phenomenon known as 'emotional contagion'.
+The virality of this story can be attributed to a psychological phenomenon known as 'emotional contagion.'
 This is a process where we 'catch' and experience the emotions expressed by others, leading to a chain reaction of shared feelings.
 When we see a humorous or cute event, like Nub Tang's mugshot, it triggers positive emotions and the desire to share this feeling with others.
-An SAGE Publications study has shown that content which elicits strong emotions, positive or negative, is more likely to go viral.
+According to Dr. Dan Gilbert, a happiness researcher, "Emotions are contagious; we are wired to feel what others feel."
+This aligns with findings from various studies indicating that content which elicits strong emotions, whether positive or negative, is more likely to go viral.

 A lesson in adoption